raphaelletseng/raphaelletseng.github.io/src/content/posts/art-so-far.md

 ## An Art Night Event Poster

-I made a glitchy art night poster inspired by the fact that I was reading The Ministry of Time - Naval paraphernalia crept into my brain.
+I made a glitchy art night poster inspired by the fact that I was reading [The Ministry of Time](https://app.thestorygraph.com/books/e66f3c2a-df07-46a6-b430-f42950666fd9) - Naval paraphernalia had seeped into my brain.
 I made full use of Inkscape's trace bitmap functionality.
 Printing this design allowed me to experience what happens to RGB colours when printing and why you should use CMYK for print.

 <img src="/assets/images/art-so-far/shall_we_make_art.png" alt="Shall We Make Art Event Poster" width="50%" style="display: grid; margin-left: auto; margin-right: auto;"/>

 ## Our Friendly Neighbourhood Racoon

-I made a card for my friend inspired by the local neighbourhood racoon, first with pen and grey highlighter, and then traced in Affinity.
+I made a card for my friend inspired by the local neighbourhood racoon, first with pen and grey highlighter, and then traced in [Affinity Designer](https://affinity.serif.com/en-gb/?srsltid=AfmBOoqNJlMEx_esXe0YPq0C31udMyISJJ9j3PxHcPHXBizVNpB9mxsv) (using their free 7 day tutorial!
+Either way, a more afforable alternative to Adobe).

 <img src="/assets/images/art-so-far/racoon-drawing.png" alt="Racoon Card Drawing" width="50%" style="display: inline-block"/>